Din19062004/Sorting-Algorithm/README.md

 - JavaFX version 21.0.5 (You can download it at the following link: https://gluonhq.com/products/javafx/.
 Note: Please choose the version compatible with your operating system).
 - Scene Builder version 23.0.1 (You can download it at the following link: https://gluonhq.com/products/scene-builder/.
 Note: Please choose the version compatible with your operating system).

 This depends on your choice.
-For me, these three options is suitable (they did't cause "Version incompatibility error in Java" when you executre the program)
+For me, these three options is suitable (they did't cause "Version incompatibility error in Java" when you execute the program).
+If you are using the Eclipse IDE, you can refer to the following link for detailed installation instructions.

 ## How does it work?
 You can open the folder named ```design``` to see the use case diagram and class diagram.